Top 10 Biggest Cities in Ireland

 Time to learn more about other cities in Ireland

-Cork is another biggest city in Ireland, but not bigger than Dublin.
+Cork is the second biggest city in Ireland.
 It has a huge natural port which is the second largest in the world.
-A port is where ships arrive.
 You sure would see a lot of ships there.
 Who knows Captain Jack Sparrow might be in one of those ships?
 It has a very green and nature-friendly county called County Cork.
 It is the largest in the whole of Ireland.
 You can see more colors in this area than your children have in your coloring box!
 Of course, it would be a delight to let them name these colors and let you know how much they have grasped over the years.

 Cork is home to Blarney Castle